-In the course of providing telemedicine services through the web site, we gather certain information about people, i.e. healthcare staff and their patients.
+In the course of providing telemedicine services through the system, we gather certain information about people, i.e. healthcare staff and their patients.
 We also collect some limited information to better understand how registered account-holders use the website, in order to improve its functionality and performance.

 What data we gather

-If you create an account, you or your network manager will provide us with certain information that can be used to identify you, such as your name, email address and phone number (“Personally Identifiable Information” or PII).
-We may also collect non-identifying demographic information (such as your gender, city and country of residence, brief details of professional qualifications).
+If you create an account, you or your network manager will provide us with certain information that can be used to identify you, such as your name, email address and phone number.
+This is “Personally Identifiable Information” or PII.
+We may also collect non-identifying demographic information, such as your gender, city and country of residence.
 This is not considered PII because it cannot be used by itself to identify you.